Gustavo Sáenz de Sicilia: Middle Class Confederation

-The party was estimated to have between 30 to 40 members, a considerate number of them had been members of the Revolutionary Mexicanist Action.
+The party was estimated to have between 30 and 40 members, a considerate number of them had been members of the Revolutionary Mexicanist Action.
 Most members resided in very upscale neighborhoods including Colonia Santa María la Ribera.

-In August 1936, Sáenz de Sicilia was arrested along with 8 others for displaying Revolutionary Mexicanist Action propaganda in Mexico City.
+In August 1936, Sáenz de Sicilia was arrested along with eight others for displaying Revolutionary Mexicanist Action propaganda in Mexico City.

 In 1937, the organization tried unsuccessfully to organize an Ibero-American anti-communist conference in Havana.
 This drew interest and support from representatives of the fascist governments of Germany, Italy and Spain.

 The CCM became much more inactive sometime in 1939.
 This followed the government's crackdown on right-wing organizations after Saturnino Cedillo's rebellion in 1938.
 Members of the CCM helped establish the Revolutionary Party of National Unification, supporting Juan Andreu Almazán's presidential bid in 1940.
-The CCM supported Almazán's campaign in exchange for financial support, however, the money was never delievered.
+The CCM supported Almazán's campaign in exchange for financial support, however, the money was never delivered.

 The organization dissolved with little money and with insignificant political power at the beginning of the Camacho presidency.

 Personal life

-Gustavo Sáenz de Sicilia was descendent of a powerful Spanish 17th century priest and farmer who was given plots of land by the Spanish Monarchy near both Popocatépetl and Iztaccihuatl.
+Gustavo Sáenz de Sicilia was a descendant of a powerful Spanish 17th-century priest and farmer who was given plots of land by the Spanish crown near both Popocatépetl and Iztaccihuatl.

+Sáenz de Sicilia died in Mexico City on January 15, 1950, of a cerebral hemorrhage.